 - Preheat oven to 325°F. Line a 9-inch by 5-inch loaf pan with parchment paper and spray with nonstick spray.

-- In the bowl of an electric mixer, beat together the butter and cream cheese at high speed, until very light and fluffy (about 3 minutes).
+- In the bowl of an electric mixer, beat together the butter, cream cheese and sugar at high speed, until very light and fluffy (about 3 minutes).
 Add the vanilla and almond extracts and 1 egg; beat well.
 Continue to add the eggs, one at a time, beating well after each addition.
 Scrape down the sides of the bowl as necessary.¹

 - Turn the mixer on low and slowly add the flour mixture.
 Increase speed to medium and mix until the extremely light and fluffy, about 1 minute.

 - Spoon the batter into prepared loaf pan.
 Bake for 1 hour 20 minutes total.
 After 60 minutes, tent the loaf pan with tin foil and return the pound cake to the oven to bake for 20 more minutes.
 Pound cake is finished with golden in color and a toothpick inserted in the center comes out clean.